Team Naked’s favourite reads.

 Recommended by co-founder, Sumarie

-The Road a heart-breaking, gruelling story of a father and son as they journey over a period of several months through a post-apocalyptic world.
+The Road is a heart-breaking, gruelling story of a father and son as they journey over a period of several months through a post-apocalyptic world.
 An unspecified cataclysm has destroyed life as they know it, leaving the few survivors with little or no hope for the future.

 Why it’s Sumarie’s December read